All Collections

 Some allowances will not apply unless specifically added to the timesheet.

-These allowances are set up to be manual as it is not predictable when these allowances would be applicable.
-The manual allowances under the award are:
+These allowances are set up to be manual as it is not predictable when these allowances will be applicable.

-• Leading Hand Allowances (17.2(a))
+• Leading Hand Allowances (clause 17.2(a))

-• Broken Shift Allowance - Excess Fares (per day) (17.2(b))
+• Broken Shift Allowance - Excess Fares (per day) (clause 17.2(b))

-• First Aid Allowance (per day) (17.2(c))
+• First Aid Allowance (per day) (clause 17.2(c))

-• Meal Allowance (17.3(a))
+• Meal Allowance (clause 17.3(a))

-• Sleepover Allowance (17.3(e))
+• Sleepover Allowance (clause 17.3(e))

 To apply one of the above allowances, go to the relevant employee’s timesheet and click on the blue ‘+ Add’ button under the start and finish times as shown below: